- 2018 FIFA World Cup

 Brazil were struggling under former manager Dunga, but since Tite took over they have lost once in 19 matches, scoring 42 goals and conceding just five.
 South American qualification was a breeze as Canarinha finished 10 points ahead of second-placed Uruguay and a recent 1-0 friendly win against Germany will do their confidence a world of good.

 Tite has managed to make Brazil difficult to break down with an organised and settled defence, a strong a resilient midfield while retaining the attacking flair we have come to expect.
-The big question is whether Neymar will be fully fit for Russia.
-He will be vital to their chances of success but the squad still possesses enough talent to go all the way.
+Neymar is back from injury just in time and will be menacing oposition defences in Russia.
+The most expensive player in the world be will be vital to Brazil who possess enough talent to go all the way.

 Switzerland have featured in 10 previous World Cups but never managed to get past the quarter-finals.
 They reached the round of 16 in Brazil before losing 1-0 against Argentina.
 The Swiss won nine of their 10 games in qualifying but finished behind Portugal on goal difference, eventually overcoming Northern Ireland in a tense play-off courtesy of a controversial penalty in the first leg.

 Manager Vladimir Petkovic took charge after Brazil 2014, guiding his team to the round of 16 at Euro 2016 where they were eliminated by Poland in a penalty shootout.
 His squad is experienced and settled with Stephan Lichtsteiner, Ricardo Rodriguez, Blerim Dzemaili, Granit Xhaka and Xherdan Shaqiri leading the way with emerging youngsters Manuel Akanji and Breel Embolo.